jonathan-markland/FortAssault/README.md

 build_production.bat
 --------------------

-Builds the bundle.js in the wwwroot folder.
+Erases and re-builds the wwwroot folder.

-Everything else needed is already in the wwwroot folder, although I accept this is probably not standard usage.
-The wwwroot folder is self-contained and could become become part of another larger web site.
+The needed files are copied into wwwroot, and the Fable compiler runs to generate a hash-stamped JS file from the F# source code.

+Each game has its own wwwroot folder, which is self- contained, and can be pasted into a larger web site that links to the index.html file.

 serve_production.bat
 --------------------

+Run build_production.bat first!

 Serves the wwwroot folder at http://localhost:8080

 serve_development.bat
 ---------------------

-Uses WebPack to serve partially from wwwroot, but the Fable compiler's output is served from Webpack's RAM.
+Run build_production.bat first, so that the support files are created within the wwwroot folder.
+It is worthy of note that the main.<hash>.js file is *not* used, because WebPack starts the Fable compiler, and the Fable compiler's output (main.js) is served directly from Webpack's RAM.

 This supports live recompiling and refreshing of the browser if the F# code changes.

-Also at http://localhost:8080
+This serves the wwwroot folder at:  http://localhost:8080

 Notes
 -----
-NB: The image files in wwwroot/Images are the ones that the Desktop version links to, so that there is only one image set.

-On the F# side, the 'web' code can be compiled by both the .Net compiler and the Fable compiler, but you cannot run the .DLL file made by the .Net compiler as it expects to interface with Javascript.
+On the F# side, the 'web' code can be compiled by the .Net compiler, which can be useful for error checking, even though it can never yield a useful program binary.

 Building desktop version on Linux
 ---------------------------------